Dixiecrat: Legacy

 The Dixiecrats are considered to have begun the weakening of the Democratic Solid South.

-Regardless of the power struggle within the Democratic Party concerning segregation policy, the South remained a strongly Democratic voting bloc for local, state, and federal congressional elections, but increasingly not in presidential elections.
 Republican Dwight D. Eisenhower won several Southern states in the 1952 and 1956 presidential elections.
 In the 1956 election, former commissioner of internal revenue T. Coleman Andrews received just under 0.2 percent of the popular vote running as the presidential nominee of the States' Rights Party.
 In the 1960 presidential election, Republican Richard Nixon won several Southern states, and Senator Harry F. Byrd of Virginia received the votes of several unpledged electors from Alabama and Mississippi.
 In the 1964 presidential election, Republican Barry Goldwater won all four states that Thurmond had carried in 1948.
 In the 1968 presidential election, Republican Richard Nixon or third-party candidate George Wallace won every former Confederate state except Texas.
 Thurmond eventually left the Democratic Party and joined the Republican Party in 1964, charging the Democrats with having "abandoned the people" and having repudiated the U.S. Constitution; he subsequently worked on the presidential campaign of Barry Goldwater.
 Within the next few decades, a realignment took place whereby most conservatives (economic, cultural, and racial conservatives included) migrated to the Republican Party, with liberals on the same issues going to the Democrats, resulting in more heterogenous national platforms.
 The Southern states subsequently shifted over time to voting mainly Republican, with the Northeast switching to voting mainly Democratic.

-By the early 2010s, statistician and political analyst Nate Cohn wrote of the "demise of the Southern Democrat".
+By the early 2010s, statistician and political analyst Nate Cohn wrote of the "demise of the Southern Democrat."